This post may contain affiliate links. For more information, read my disclosure policy.

 These Patriotic Sugar Cookies are so easy to make and look how fun and festive they are – and you just need some pastry bags and a couple of tips to do it.
 ANYONE can make pretty sugar cookies, I promise.
 If I can do it, so can you!

 If you’re just using a knife to decorate your sugar cookies with icing, then you don’t need lots of equipment outside of cookie cutters.
 However, to do this method of decorative icing, you do need a few things like pastry bags, couplers, and tips.

 - Star Shaped Cookie Cutters (nested)

 - Disposable pastry bags

 - Decorating tips (at least 3 small).
 Wilton sells kits and this is the one I have, or you can get this cheaper option.

-- Red and blue food coloring – Americolor is my favorite, especially for red (the frosting is actually red!)
+- Red and blue GEL food coloring – Americolor is my favorite.
+Gel food coloring is essential to get taht red!